We may earn money or products from the companies mentioned in this post.

 After the data (brain) dump, if you enjoy writing, maybe you can create some poetry or write a short story?

-How much time do you spend on social media?
+How much time are you spending on social media?
 Try cutting back and make plans to see friends ‘irl’ (in real life) instead?

-Of course many sites will tell you to hit the spa and get a massage.
-That’s great, but what would be even nicer is asking your partner for a gentle neck or back massage.
+Of course, many sites will tell you to hit the spa and get a massage.
+That’s great, but since covid-19 has hit the global stage, it might not be feasible.
+But, perhaps you could ask your partner for a gentle neck or back massage.
 It’s been scientifically proven that the sense of touch releases oxytocin (the cuddle hormone which helps keep stress in check).
-(After I have a chance to recharge, I will find a few PubMed citations to back that up, I promise.)

 Do you like to read?
 Hit the library or your local bookstore (Amazon is great, but supporting local business is always nice).
 Need help finding a good book?
 Check out the ‘Book reviews’ section.